Jack Rodwell: England senior team

 In November 2011, Rodwell was called up to the senior England for the first time.
 He made his senior England debut, replacing Phil Jones in the 56th minute of England's 1–0 friendly victory against Spain, in November 2011.
 He made his first start three days later, in a 1–0 friendly win against Sweden at Wembley Stadium.

 On 2 June 2013, Rodwell made his first appearance since 2011, earning his third cap as a substitute, replacing Theo Walcott in the second half of a 2–2 draw against Brazil.
 Two years later, he said he hadn't given up hope for England and remained determined to force his way back into the squad.

 Personal life

 Rodwell is the nephew of former Blackpool footballer Tony Rodwell.
 In 2013 he married Alana Licate, an Australian national, and together they have two children.
 Since moving to Australia, he said his family has settled down in the country.

+In September 2018, he was fined £660 with £166 in prosecution costs and a £66 victim surcharges at the earlier hearing after being banned from driving for six months without him knowing.

+Rodwell modelled for Great Britain at the 2012 Summer Olympics in November 2011, hoping he would be included in the squad.
+However, he never made it to the squad despite being twenty at the time.